Who’s funding AGL?

 For a long time, the company actively invested in the exploration, development and mining of gas reserves, including destructive and dangerous unconventional gas projects like Gloucester Gas Project in the Manning Valley, NSW.
 In early 2016 AGL announced it was abandoning its natural gas projects in NSW and Queensland, which came as a massive relief to farmers and activists who had been resisting the projects for years.

 Market Forces has taken a look into where some of the company’s finances are coming from.
-Here we have provided details of some of the banks and institutions that are known to have financially supported AGL’s operations recently.
+Here we have provided details of some of the banks and institutions that are known to have financially supported AGL’s operations up until 2015.

-In addition to this, in 2011, each of Australia’s big four banks – that is ANZ, National Australia Bank, Commonwealth Bank and Westpac – provided $72.89 million each as part of a major loan syndicate to AGL.
+On top of this, in 2011, each of Australia’s big four banks – ANZ, National Australia Bank, Commonwealth Bank and Westpac – provided $72.89 million each as part of a major loan syndicate to AGL.

 |Bank||Amount Loaned to AGL|